yrck/spark-minemanager/README.md

 ### Configuration

-1. **Port**: Container listens on port `3000`
+1. **Port**: Container listens on port `3000` internally (Coolify handles external port mapping)
-2. **Volume Mounts**:
+2. **Volume Mounts**: Configure in Coolify UI:
    - `/data` - For SQLite database and uploads (or use external Postgres)
    - `/data/uploads` - For uploaded files

-3. **Environment Variables**: Set all required variables in Coolify
+3. **Environment Variables**: Set all required variables in Coolify UI

 4. **Health Check**: The container includes a healthcheck for `/healthz`

 ### Deployment Steps

 1. Connect your repository to Coolify
+2. **Important**: Coolify will use the Dockerfile - it will generate its own docker-compose.yaml
-2. Set environment variables:
+3. Set environment variables in Coolify UI:
-   - `DATABASE_URL` (Postgres connection string for production)
+   - `DATABASE_URL` (Postgres connection string for production, or SQLite path)
    - `ADMIN_TOKEN` (strong, random token)
    - `NODE_ENV=production`
-   - `PORT=3000`
+   - `PORT=3000` (container internal port)
    - `UPLOAD_DIR=/data/uploads`
+4. Configure volumes in Coolify for persistent data storage
-3. Coolify will:
+5. Coolify will:
-   - Build the Docker image
+   - Build the Docker image using the Dockerfile
-   - Run Prisma migrations on startup
+   - Run Prisma migrations on startup (via CMD)
-   - Start the service on port 3000
+   - Start the service on port 3000 inside container
-   - Handle HTTPS termination and domain routing
+   - Handle HTTPS termination and domain routing automatically

 ### Database Migration